 Arie’s research is admirably granular, and not satisfied merely with elegant analytical moves, but always concerned with demonstrating why legal theory matters to legislators, judges, policy-makers and lawyers.

 Nowhere is this more evident than in his research project, funded by a prestigious Marsden Grant, which examines the ways in which contract law is insulated from democratic change, with an emphasis on the role played by judges, the legal profession and legal academics in influencing legislation in this area.

 In terms of teaching, Arie has taught Law and Society, Jurisprudence, and the Theoretical Foundations of Private Law.
 And he has done so with characteristic rigour and passion.

-The most obvious signifier of Arie’s excellence as a teacher is his being awarded a Faculty of Law Teaching Excellence Award, having done most of his teaching in the compulsory Jurisprudence course.
+The most obvious signifier of Arie’s excellence as a teacher is his being awarded an Auckland Law School Teaching Excellence Award, having done most of his teaching in the compulsory Jurisprudence course.

 But it can equally be seen in the level of student engagement with Jurisprudence, the number of students who now seek him out to supervise theoretically-minded dissertation topics, and (less scientifically) in the number of glowing comments that I periodically hear from students.

 Since his arrival at the faculty in 2014, Arie can always be counted on to advocate for the wider incorporation of theory into the study of law, and for the enhancement of intellectual life within the Faculty.
 In relation to the latter, his instituting and organising of a regular programme of Faculty workshops stands out.